Pocket Your Cell Phone Before Crossing the StreetSeptember 5, 2018

 There are a number of issues related to distracted walking, particularly when crossing a busy street.
 For example, the longer a pedestrian is in a crosswalk, the more likely he or she is to be hit by an oncoming vehicle.
 Even if the pedestrian is hit by a cyclist, it can cause serious injuries to both parties.
 In addition, texting requires cognitive effort, which means that visual sensory inputs from the pedestrian’s surroundings may be limited.
 Texting while walking can impair an individual’s balance, which can lead to falls.
 If this happens in the middle of a crosswalk at a busy intersection, it can have devastating consequences if the pedestrian cannot get up in time to avoid an oncoming vehicle like a car or truck.

-Making a phone call or sending a text while crossing the street is never worth the risk of being seriously injured.
+Making a phone call or sending a text while crossing the street is never worth the risk of being seriously injured while taking your phone out of your pocket and continuing to be distracted.
 It may not seem like a dangerous thing to do, but it is never worth risking your life for one phone call or a single text.
 It is best to put the phone away until you have safely crossed the street.

 If you were injured in a car accident while crossing the street, do not hesitate to contact the Baltimore car accident lawyers at LeViness, Tolzman & Hamilton.
 Any type of distracted behavior can increase your chances of being injured in a traffic accident, whether you are the motorist or a pedestrian.
 We will determine who is responsible for causing the accident and secure the maximum financial compensation you deserve.
 To schedule a free consultation, call us today at 800-547-4LAW (4529) or contact us online.